miloprice/pebblearth/README.md

 pebblearth
 ==========

-A watchface for the Pebble watch featuring a realtime globe of Earth.
+A watchface for the Pebble watch that will feature a realtime globe of Earth.
+Work in progress.